jasoncable/i-can-program-too/manuscript/Chapter02.md

 Languages such as C#, VB.NET, and F# \(among others\) compile to CIL.
 This system was created for several reasons.
 The first is to enable different languages to be able to call each others code.
 Interoperability is also provided by providing the same basic data types to each of these languages.
 The CLR is also responsible for memory management and provides access to operating systems resources in a way that allows your C# code to run on multiple operating systems without the need to be changed.

-I am somewhat simplifying this, but generally, you first write code in your desired language using a text editor of some sort.
+This is a somewhat simplified of saying this, but generally, you first write code in your desired language using a text editor of some sort.
 Next you compile the program.
 The compiler creates a file that is CIL.
 To execute the program, you need to invoke a program that starts up the CLR, which in turn executes the CIL.

 ## Runtimes